What is the vagus nerve responsible for? The vagus nerve and what ailments are associated with it? XI pair - accessory nerve

 Nucleus dorsalis n. vagi

-Smooth muscles and glands of the thoracic and abdominal cavity(excluding the left side of the colon)
+Smooth muscles and glands of the thoracic and abdominal cavities(except for the left side of the colon)

 Nervus accessorius